Keeping Brain Health in ‘MIND’: Neuroprotection Through Diet

 A complete dietary overhaul is an intimidating prospect, so begin small by including more and more of the healthy food groups, and by starting to reduce your intake of the five unhealthy types.
 Add berries to your breakfast cereal, consider making your own healthy granola with minimal sugar, or try overnight oats.
 Brown rice is a healthy grain option – just allow more cooking time – and consider whole wheat pasta and bread when shopping.
 Accompany main dishes such as grilled poultry or roasted salmon with healthy salads dressed with olive oil, or with a simple vegetable plate of carrots and celery for dipping into homemade hummus.

-For recipe ideas, try one from NeuroReserve’s Brain Table cooking resource, like Pumpkin Blueberry Muffins, Asian Broccoli Slaw, or Crispy Baked Salmon Sticks.
+For recipe ideas, try one from NeuroReserve’s Brain Table cooking resource.
 These are developed by our culinary partners with the goal of deliciousness, practicality, and of course, lifelong brain health.

 By starting small, and making food choices you’ll enjoy, adopting the MIND diet can be a fun and straightforward way to protect your brain health.